There are two aspects to becoming and being a Christian. These are:

 There is not a particular formula or place one has to go through or to in order to be saved.
 We do know that Matthew 4:17 says when Jesus began his public ministry he preached repent ye, for the kingdom of heaven is at hand.
 Therefore, it is clear that repentance is part of the process of being reborn unto salvation.

 The reborn saved person should then unashamedly publicly confess his or her repentance and as a first sign of commitment to obedience get water baptized.
 For water baptism is the easiest one-time commandment of God to obey.
-For baptism as a matter of obedience is instructed to be done by Jesus example in Matthew 3:13-17, and Jesus and Peter words in Matthew 28:18-20 and Acts 2:38, respectively, although no particular baptism formula is commanded.
+For baptism as a matter of obedience is instructed to be done by Jesus example in Matthew 3:13-17, and Jesus and Peter words in Matthew 28:18-20 and Acts 2:38, respectively, although no particular baptism formula or location is commanded.

 One then through prayer, personal bible study, discipleship by church elders and others, and fellowship with fellow believers learn and practice being the best Christian one can be in attitude, speech/voice, and action everywhere, everyday, in everything.
-When one falls short as most likely will happen one finds comfort in going to God with godly sorrow and repentant faith and he promises to forgive and cleanse us from all unrighteousness per 1 John 1:9.
+When one falls short as all except Christ tend to do, then one finds comfort in going to God and confessing to God with godly sorrow and repentance sufficient for God if not sufficient for humankind.

-The reborn has a desire to love God above self and others and to love others as one loves oneself as Jesus says in Matthew 22:34-40.
+The reborn has a desire to love God first above self and others and secondly to love others as one loves oneself as Jesus says in Matthew 22:34-40.
 The reborn has a desire to please God.
 Without faith it is impossible to please God.
 Faith comes by hearing and hearing by the word of God.

 The Word of God tells us that Jesus says if you love me keep my commandments.
 Jesus speaks for the Father God.
 God has had commandments from the beginning, has them now and into the future.

 One should realize we all are engulfed in spiritual warfare.
 So not only will at times one’s own flesh be against the Holy Spirit but the flesh of other humans as well as Satan will at times seek to turn one against knowing and living out God’s commandments by faith.
+Galatians 5:17 and Hebrews 12:3-4 speak to this battle between flesh and spirit within and regarding others.

 Hence, just knowing what God commands under the New Covenant is a challenge, especially in contrast to the Old Covenant.
 For some but not all things in the Old Covenant are brought forward into the New Covenant in some form to some degree.